STEP ONE: Complete the Readiness Documents

 What is involved in the Youth Peer Support Specialist Certification Process?

-The Youth Peer Support Specialist training model requires 100% attendance and participation in 3 full days of training, 11 months of individual & group coaching, and Quarterly Professional Development/ Technical Assistance (PD/TA) meetings.
+The Youth Peer Support Specialist training model requires 100% attendance and participation in the full classroom-style training, 11 months of individual & group coaching, and Quarterly Professional Development/ Technical Assistance (PD/TA) meetings.

 The YPSS Supervisor is also required to attend the final day of the initial training.